Best Buy Co., Inc. (BBY) 2020 Regular Meeting of Shareholders Conference (Transcript)

 Russ joined us in 2013 and has graciously served as our lead independent director from 2015 through 2019.
 During his tenure, he's also served as chair of the compensation and human resources committee and on the audit committee.
 Russ has been an invaluable partner and a committed leader to the Board.
 We'd greatly appreciate and acknowledge his many contributions to the Board and Company over the last seven years.
 We wish him well as he focuses on his role at Clayton, Dubilier & Rice.

-Cindy Kent joined the board in 2018 as we were beginning to pursue our healthcare strategy.
+Cindy Kent joined the Board in 2018 as we were beginning to pursue our healthcare strategy.
 Her perspectives and expertise have been incredibly helpful to the Company as we navigate this rapidly evolving environment.
 During her time on the Board, she served on the finance and investment policy committee and the compensation and human resources committee.
 And we thank Cindy for her valuable perspectives and contributions to the Company.
-We wish our well as she focuses on a role as President of Senior Living, at Brookdale Senior Living.
+We wish our well as she focuses on her role as President of Senior Living, at Brookdale Senior Living.

-So, on behalf of the Board, leadership team and the Company as a whole, thank you both for everything you've done for Best Buy.
-We wish you both a very best in your future endeavors.
+So, on behalf of the Board, the leadership team and the Company as a whole, thank you both for everything you've done for Best Buy.
+We wish you both the very best in your future endeavors.

 I will now pass the mike to Corie.